Sport England’s New Resource to Help Tackle Inactivity Through System Change

 Are you looking for practical approaches, models and tools that can help to support this change?

 This resource brings to life some of the approaches, models and tools shared as part of the publication People and Places -The story of doing it differently – the journey of local delivery pilots, tackling inactivity through implementing place-based, system change.

 We know this work can be complex, takes time and often involves testing and learning new ways of working.
 There isn’t a manual or a step-by-step guide, but there are some great tools, models and approaches.
 These have been designed and developed by local people in places to support progress and identify change.

 Please take a look at the tools, models and approaches by clicking on the link below:

 The resource will guide you through each tool explaining how, why and with whom you might use it.
 You’ll also find examples of how the tool has been put into practice.
 Plus, the partners that have been involved, the impact it has created and what people have learnt along the way.

+For example, Active Devon’s Gareth Dix writes how Active Devon and Plymouth City Council have been exploring the use of Appreciative Inquiry as a tool to adopt a positive, asset-based approach.
 Teacher and Creating Active Schools (CAS) champion, Ben Cunliffe shares his experiences of putting the CAS framework into practice and the importance of changing mindsets, learning and moving forwards.
 You can read his blog here.
 You can also hear from our colleagues in South Tees who help to explain their common purpose model in more detail.